Tuesday 30th September 2008

 |Text too small?|

-New Zealand's economy may have contracted 0.5% in the third quarter, according to the Bank of New Zealand, extending the first recession since 1998.
+New Zealand's economy may have contracted 0.5% in the third quarter, according to a Bank of New Zealand, extending the first recession since 1998.
+Some economists are anticipating the central bank will cut the official cash rate 50 basis points next month to 7% and make at least two further reductions to help revive the economy.

 No comments yet